particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 #### Free Tier

-Cellular, Tracker, and Wi-Fi devices can be free to use!

-- Up to 100 devices, any mix of cellular and Wi-Fi
+- Up to {{freeTierDevices}} devices, any mix of cellular and Wi-Fi
-- 100K Data Operations (100,000) per month, for both cellular and Wi-Fi, pooled across all devices
+- {{freeTierDataOperationsUnit}} Data Operations ({{freeTierDataOperationsComma}}) per month, for both cellular and Wi-Fi, pooled across all devices
-- Up to 45 MB of cellular data per month, pooled across all devices, at no charge
+- Up to {{freeTierDataOperationsCellularData}} of cellular data per month, pooled across all devices, at no charge
 - No credit card required
 - Products can be prototyped in the Free tier
-- Device communication is paused when the monthly limit is reached
+- Device communication is paused<sup>1</sup> when the monthly limit is reached
 - Community support

+<sup>1</sup>During the transition period, a warning will be sent but communication will not be immediately paused.

 #### Growth Tier

-- A block includes 720K Data Operations (720,000) per month and up to 100 devices
+- A block includes {{growthTierDataOperationsUnit}} Data Operations ({{growthTierDataOperationsComma}}) per month and up to {{growthTierDevices}} devices
 - Add as many blocks as you need for more Data Operations or more devices
 - No limit to the number of blocks you can purchase self-service
-- Up to 360 MB of cellular data per month (1 GB for Tracker), pooled across all devices, for each block purchased
+- Up to {{growthTierDataOperationsCellularData}} of cellular data per month ({{growthTierDataOperationsTrackerData}} for Tracker), pooled across all devices, for each block purchased
 - Email support
 - Available in June 2021